Sharing is caring!

 The Sunken Lounge with a view of the runway

-As someone obsessed with travel and flight, I had an absolutely wonderful time.
+As someone obsessed with travel and flight, I had a wonderful time.

 Walking on the runway